FFMG/myoddweb.piger/update 3rd party source.md

 - Unzip the files to *\myoddweb.piger\myodd\sqlite\*.**

 ## Python

+### Notes

+- In the example below, the version is Python 3.7.2 and the files are unpacked in that folder.
+Make sure that you use the correct folder name for whatever future versions you use.
+- Make sure you delete any old `pyconfig.h` that might be lurking around

+### Setup

-Downlaod the lates source code from [https://www.python.org/downloads/release/](https://www.python.org/downloads/release/) The file is called something like "Gzipped source tarball" It has a single folder inside it, unzip it so it looks something like `.\api\python\Python-3.7.2\`
+Download the lates source code from [https://www.python.org/downloads/release/](https://www.python.org/downloads/release/) The file is called something like "Gzipped source tarball" It has a single folder inside it, unzip it so it looks something like `.\api\python\Python-3.7.2\`